Gaussian Splatting SLAM: Evaluation

 Table~\ref{table:ate_tum_rgbd} shows the tracking results on the TUM RGB-D dataset.
 In the monocular setting, our method surpasses other baselines without requiring any deep priors.
 Furthermore, our performance is comparable to systems which perform explicit loop closure.
 This clearly highlights that there still remains potential for enhancing the tracking of monocular SLAM by exploring fundamental SLAM representations.

 Our RGB-D method shows better performance than any other baseline method.
-Notably, our system surpasses ORB-SLAM in the fr1 sequences, bridging the gap between Map-centric SLAM and the state-of-the-art sparse frame-centric methods.
+Notably, our system surpasses ORB-SLAM in the fr1 sequences, narrowing the gap between Map-centric SLAM and the state-of-the-art sparse frame-centric methods.
 Table~\ref{tab:ate_replica_rgbd} reports results on the synthetic Replica dataset.
-Our single-process implementation shows competitive performance and achieves the best result in 4 out of 8 sequences.
+Our single-process implementation shows competitive performance and achieves the best result in 6 out of 8 sequences.
 Our multi-process implementation which performs fewer mapping iterations still performs comparably.
-In contrast to other methods, our system demonstrates higher performance on real-world data, as our system flexibly handles real sensor noise by direct optimisation of the Gaussian positions against information from every pixel.
+In contrast to other methods, our system demonstrates higher performance on real-world data (TUM RGB-D), by optimising the Gaussian positions to compensate for the sensor noise.

 \paragraph{Novel View Rendering} Table~\ref{table:rendering} summarises the novel view rendering performance of our method with RGB-D input.
 We consistently show the best performance across most sequences and is least second best.
 Our rendering FPS is hundreds of times faster than other methods, offering a significant advantage for applications which require real-time map interaction.
 While Point-SLAM is competitive, that method focuses on view synthesis rather than novel-view synthesis.
 Their view synthesis is conditional on the availability of depth due to the depth-guided ray-sampling, making novel-view synthesis challenging.
 On the other hand, our rasterisation-based approach does not require depth guidance and achieves efficient, high-quality, novel view synthesis.
 Fig.~\ref{fig:nvs} provides a qualitative comparison of the rendering of ours and Point-SLAM (with depth guidance).